 Tips for Estate Planning

 - For estate planning and other financial planning issues, a financial advisor is there to help you.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Taxes are always an important part of estate planning.
 Make sure you know about the estate tax situation in your state before you do anything else.